taijeronv/taijeronv_info/content/authors/admin/_index.md

 user_groups:
 - Military Professional
 ---
-Hi, my name is Vincent, but most people call me "TJ."
-I'm Originally from the [Island of Guam](https://en.wikipedia.org/wiki/Guam).
+Hi, my name is Vincent, but most people call me "TJ" and I'm Originally from the [Island of Guam](https://en.wikipedia.org/wiki/Guam).
 I joined the US Army at the age of 17, which put me on a journey that's taken me from West Germany to Afghanistan, eventually landing in Odesa Ukraine, where I've been living and working since 2013.

-I am a competent and reliable military simulations professional with 15+ years using games and simulations to develop tactical decision-making and problem-solving skills.
-I am eager to join a team of professionals supporting our military.
-Proven ability to operate effectively in stressful environments.
+I did almost seven years at West Point and during that time I discovered I have a talent and love for teaching tactics.
+Prior to that I was at the Command and General Staff College doing something similar.

 I'm currently serving as the Team Operations Officer for the Odesa Monitoring Team, which is part of the [Organization for Security and Cooperation in Europe Special Monitoring Mission to Ukraine](https://www.osce.org/special-monitoring-mission-to-ukraine).